rust-lang/book/src/ch17-00-async-await.md

 core can be doing one thing while another core does something completely unrelated, and those actually happen at the same time.
 On a machine with a single CPU core, the CPU can only do one operation at a time, but we can still have concurrency.
-Using tools like threads, processes, and async-await, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
+Using tools like threads, processes, and async, the computer can pause one activity and switch to others before eventually cycling back to that first activity again.
 So all parallel operations are also concurrent, but not all concurrent operations happen in parallel!

-> Note: When working with async-await in Rust, we need to think in terms of
+> Note: When working with async in Rust, we need to think in terms of
 > *concurrency*.
 Depending on the hardware, the operating system, and the async
 > runtime we are using, that concurrency may use some degree of parallelism
 > under the hood, or it may not.
 More about async runtimes in a later section!